bglnelissen/slideToolkit/guides/INSTALL.OSX 10.9 - Mavericks.md

-OS X 10.9 Mavericks - slideToolkit installation instructions
+OS X slideToolkit installation instructions
 ============

 The slideToolkit is a set of scripts that requires other programs and libraries to run.
 Here we explain the dependencies and show instructions on how to install these dependencies.
 The required dependencies can change and might break your curren slideToolkit installation.